adraismawur/python-template-maxi/README.md

 ### Prerequisites

-❗ This template assumes you are familiar with the concepts explained in the [Mini template](https://github.com/adraismawur/python-template-mini)
+❗ This template assumes you are familiar with the concepts explained in the [Mini template](https://github.com/adraismawur/python-template-mini) and the [Midi template](https://github.com/adraismawur/python-template-midi)

-❗ Furthermore, this template assumes you are somewhat familiar with:

-- Pip, the python package manager (included with Python)

 ### Set up the repository (local only)